Seb Rochford

-Sebastian Rochford is a British drummer and composer.
+Sebastian Rochford is a Scottish drummer and composer.
 He has recorded and released music as leader of the British band Polar Bear, as Kutcha Butcha and as part of numerous collaborations.

 Early life

-Rochford was born in Aberdeen and has a large family of two brothers and seven sisters.
+Rochford was born in Aberdeen, Scotland, and has two brothers and seven sisters.
 He is of English and Anglo-Indian descent.
 His father, Gerard Rochford, was a poet.
 Rochford's first performances were with a punk band called Cabbage in Aberdeen.
 He then studied at the Newcastle College of Music before moving to London.

 Later life and career

-Rochford was band leader and composer of award-winning Polar Bear.
+Rochford was band leader and composer of Polar Bear.
 The group released its first album Dim Lit in 2004 and its final album Same As You in 2015.
 The Polar Bear albums Held on the Tips of Fingers and In Each and Every One were nominated for the Mercury Prize in 2005 and 2014 respectively.

 Rochford also played drums for Acoustic Ladyland, Basquiat Strings, Oriole, Menlo Park, Ingrid Laubrock Quintet, Bojan Zulfikarpasic's Tetraband, and was a founding member of Sons of Kemet.
 He has worked extensively with Joanna MacGregor and Andy Sheppard, led the band Fulborn Teversham and has an improvising duo with Leafcutter John.
 He also performs as a solo project under the name Room of Katinas.

 His new band Pulled By Magnets made its debut in London in late 2018.
 The band sees Rochford reunited with frequent collaborator saxophonist Pete Wareham as well as bassist Neil Charles.
 Pulled By Magnets released their debut album Rose Golden Doorways in 2020.

 January 2023 saw the release of a duo album with pianist Kit Downes.
-Entitled A Short Diary, the record was released on ECM and is dedicated to Rochford's father, the poet Gerard Rochford.
-In an interview with ECM, Sebastian described the album as "“short diary (of loss)” and “a sonic memory, created with love, out of need for comfort.”
+Entitled A Short Diary, the record was released on ECM and is dedicated to Rochford's father.
+In an interview with ECM, Sebastian described the album as a "short diary (of loss)" and "a sonic memory, created with love, out of need for comfort."